grpc/grpc.github.io/docs/quickstarts/python-quickstart.md

 ### Prerequisites

-[versions of pip, any other tools, etc. go here]
+* `pip`: version 8 or higher

-If you haven't done so already, install the gRPC runtime and gRPC tools.
+* If you haven't done so already, install the gRPC runtime and gRPC tools

 ### Install gRPC